devank99/Clothing-Store-Sales-Data-Analysis-Tableau-Dashboard-/README.md

 5. Promotions for Underperforming Channels and Demographics** Balanced Strategy: Boost sales through other platforms with collaborations and special discounts.
    Engage Males: Create campaigns to attract male customers, highlighting men’s fashion and offering targeted deals.
-## NOTE:

-I have uploaded all the files, datasets, workbook, icons above.
-Feel free to use this Project's resourses for your next Project.
-If you like this Project and Dashboard give it a Star or just tell me.
-It'll make me feel Good :)